 What makes this system so effective is the focus on how much money you have in each section instead of how much money you have in the bank.
 That way you can always see exactly what you can afford to spend on any one expense.
 And you always have enough for your fixed expenses.

 Brian then set about creating a budget for me so that I could have my own binder.
 He asked me questions about my spending and made suggestions about what categories I should use.
 He cautioned against categories that were overly broad or overly granular.
 The key was to find the right balance.
-I think we ended up with about 10 categories that looked something like this...
+I think we ended up with about 10 categories: rent, groceries, car expenses, entertainment, vacation, and the like.
+I would save whatever was left.

 I went out and bought a binder and started doing exactly what Brian recommended.
 It was arduous keeping receipts and entering everything by hand but after a few months I had paid off my debt and felt on top of my spending.
+I haven't worried about money since.

 In a short time I abandoned the binder in favor of spreadsheets and then software that I wrote myself.
 The software evolved to the point where I just opened it every day, looked at how I was doing and closed it again.
 Transactions downloaded from my bank automatically and most of them were automatically placed in the right categories.